julzaza/wildwitchherbs/_posts/2025-09-23-seven-sacred-springs-serbia.md

 Many of these springs remain free and wild.
 Travelers often leave a coin or ribbon “for luck,” echoing rites that predate Christianity.

 *If you go:* Bring a small bottle for collecting water, and—as tradition demands—**approach in silence until you’ve taken your first sip.**

 ---

+As you wander the Timok valleys, it’s impossible not to think of the **healing herbs and protective charms** described in **[Vlach Magic of Negotin](/vlach-magic-negotin-serbia/)**, where local folklore still guides herbal practices today.

+---